antononcube/Raku-WWW-OpenAI/README.md

 ```
 # [{finish_reason => stop, index => 0, logprobs => (Any), text =>
 #
-# The character Roger Rabbit does not exist in real life.
-He was created for the 1988 film Who Framed Roger Rabbit and subsequent related works.}]
+# Roger Rabbit is a fictional character created by Disney and Amblin Entertainment.
+He first appeared in the 1988 film Who Framed Roger Rabbit.
+He is typically depicted as a cartoon rabbit who lives in the real world, and is known for his catchphrase "P-p-p-please!"}]
 ```

 Another one using Bulgarian: